csu/singularity-cms/README.md

 A file at content/text.txt can be accessed at /text.
 A file at content/sub/index.txt can be accessed at index.txt.
 A file at content/sub/text.txt can be accessed at /sub/text.
 If a file does not exist or cannot be found, content/404.txt will be used in its place.
 The content directory and other aspects of how Singularity handles URLs can be easily edited.
+The script can also handle different filetypes (just modify one line of PHP).

 ## Markdown

 Singularity uses [strapdown.js](#credits) to mark up HTML.
-Strapdown.js also works with various Bootstrap themes.
+Strapdown.js also works with various [Bootstrap](#credits) themes.
+You can easily add your own HTML and CSS styles, headers, and footers.
+It's as easy as editing a flat HTML file.

 ## Credits
 Copyright (c) 2012 Christopher J. Su